ppkantorski/Ultrahand-Overlay/examples/README.md

 - [l4t_reboot](l4t_reboot/README.md): Use the l4t_reboot utility on Linux to perform system reboots into Ubuntu with ease.

+- config.ini: Basic system commands for your device.

 ## Getting Started

 To use these examples, follow these steps: